 - Treating underlying conditions such as sleep apnea which will reduce the likelihood of future episodes of atrial fibrillation

-Visit your NYC cardiologist regularly when you have AFib so that your heart doctor can monitor your symptoms and tell if the lifestyle changes you’ve made and the medications you’re taking are working effectively.
-Cardiovascular doctors warn If left untreated, atrial fibrillation can lead to stroke or heart failure.
+Visit your cardiologist in NYC regularly when you have AFib so that your cardiologist NYC can monitor your symptoms and tell if the lifestyle changes you’ve made and the medications you’re taking are working effectively.
+Cardiovascular doctors warn If AFib left untreated, atrial fibrillation can lead to stroke or heart failure.

 When dealing with AFib, follow your heart doctor’s directions and take the diagnosis seriously.
 For more information or to speak to a NYC cardiology specialist, contact us to make an appointment.